project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

-With the component intent now defined the run pipeline does its best to guess the best order of that Intent but sometimes we want to ensure things run in a certain order due to dependancies or other challenges.
+With the component intent now defined the run pipeline does its best to guess the best order of that Intent but sometimes we want to ensure things run in a certain order due to dependencies or other challenges.
 Though not necessary, we will clear the previous Intent and write it again, this time in order.